Core Concepts

 |---|---|---|

-| CLI | Your infrastructure | Full control, data stays local |
+| CLI | Your infrastructure (via runner) | Full control, data stays local |

 | Managed | Tensorify cloud | No runner needed, zero infra |

-| Auto | CLI if available, Managed as fallback | Best of both |
+| Auto | CLI if a runner is connected, Managed as fallback | Best of both |

 You set the execution mode in the Deploy dialog for each workflow.